Murder and Other High Crimes in the Lacandón Jungle

 There is great concern in Chiapas about the imminence of further attacks like the one on Viejo Velasco.
 The unholy alliance between the Opddic and the “Fundación Lacandona” has specifically threatened the communities of Flor de Cacao, Nuevo Tila, San Jacinto, Ojo de Agua Tzotzil with violent eviction if those communities are not abandoned.
 The communities threatened are composed of indigenous people belonging to independent organizations and some Zapatista support bases.

 These are not interethnic squabbles as some, including the Mexican government, might lead you to believe.
-This is a continuation of the struggle for land and natural resources that has gone on ever since the Spanish Conquistadors took the land away from its indigenous owners.
+This is a continuation of the struggle for land and natural resources that has gone on ever since the Spanish Invaders took the land away from its indigenous owners.
 Those pulling the strings and doling out the money to the Opddic have economic interests in the jungle’s natural resources; such as, precious woods (mainly mahogany and cedar), water (for generating electricity and bottling), oil and other minerals, ecotourism and biodiversity.